RafaGago/jsfx2cpp/README.md

   correct JSFX code would never do that.
 Just add explicit 0's for missing parameterson the generated code.

-* Generated (because of namespace usage) function parameter variable names can collide.
-Everything is fine at the call site.
+* Comments are a bit flaky.
+If some file doesn't work because of the comments just temporarily remove them.